-Management has requested that we prepare the annual financial statements and related notes.
+Management has requested that the Office of the State Auditor (OSA) prepare the annual financial statements and related notes.
 This arrangement is not unusual for an organization the size of the Duluth Airport Authority.
-This decision was based on the availability of the Authority's staff and the cost benefit of using our expertise.
+This decision was based on the availability of the Authority's staff and the cost benefit of using the OSA's expertise.
 During our audit, we formatted information from the Authority's financial records to the financial statements as reported.